Frequently asked questions about liposuction

 How does the skin react after liposuction?

-In the immediate aftermath of a liposuction, an edema appears which will gradually disappear.
+In the immediate aftermath of liposuction, an edema appears, which will gradually disappear.
 The skin will then begin to retract.
-At one month post-op, this retraction is already noticeable but it will continue for 6 months to a year, improving the result.
-However, beware of poor quality and/or mature skin whose retraction capacity is often insufficient.
+At one month post-op, this retraction is already noticeable, and will continue for 6 months to a year, improving the result.
+Beware, however, of poor-quality and/or mature skin whose retraction capacity is often insufficient.

 How to maintain your post liposuction figure?